 Automatic detection based on a backup policy: When you configure a backup policy, you can enable the Backup Point Virus Detection feature.
 Cloud Backup then automatically detects viruses on the backup data after each scheduled backup is completed.
 This way, you can understand the risks of backup files at each backup point and efficiently select secure files for data restoration.

 Manual detection: You can select a backup point in the backup history for virus detection based on your business requirements.
-You can also create a virus detection task for a backup point on the Virus Detection page, or use the virus detection during restoration feature.
+You can also create a virus detection job for a backup point on the Virus Detection page, or use the virus detection during restoration feature.

 If Cloud Backup detects that a virus-infected file exists at a backup point, Cloud Backup marks the backup point as risky.
-When you browse backup points, you can view the risks of the backup files at the backup points.
+When you browse backup points, you can view the risks of backup files at the backup points.

 Limits